pinobatch/pently/docs/pentlyas.md

   and `noise`.
 * Channel type: A set of channels with the same behavior.
 The 2A03 has three channel types: `pulse`, `triangle`, and `noise`.
+* Downbeat: The first beat of a measure.
 * Drum: A sound effect played to express rhythm.
 Usually represents unpitched percussion.
 * Envelope: The change in pitch, volume, or timbre over the course